 About STEAM X-Blocks

-STEAM X-BLOCKS are the creation of Weston Kincade, veteran K-12 Technology teacher.
-Inspired by LEGO, Duplex, Lincoln Logs, and other early childhood STEM block systems, the X-BLOCK system never would have come to be if not for one mysterious gap in the educational studies of Block Play: its long-term educational impact on children 8 and over.
+STEAM X-BLOCKS are the creation of Weston Kincade, K-12 Technology teacher.
+Inspired by LEGO, Duplex, Lincoln Logs, and other early childhood STEM block systems, the X-BLOCK system never would have come to be if not for one mysterious question: What are the long-term benefits to Block Play for ages 8-13 and beyond?

 “Two decades of research show that children build number and math skills from a very early age, and that those who are strong in early math skills excel in math in the later years.
 Research shows that children’s block play is related to later math competence and particular interest in STEM careers.”